LDimaano/Trabahadoor_MobileApp/README.md

 For any questions or feedback, please reach out to us at 21-06804@g.batstate-u.edu.ph

 Thank you for choosing TrabahaDoor!
-We hope that this front-end application becomes instrumental for your needs.
+We hope that this front-end application becomes instrumental for your needs

 ## Project by:
 - Boongaling, Jan Andrei